Senior Agent and President

 Submissions Coordinator and Associate Agent

-Janna Bonikowski came to the Knight Agency with several years of experience as both an independent editor and a freelance editor for Lyrical Press/Kensington.
-Though her Bachelor’s degree focused on business and economics, her passion for books made a career in publishing inevitable.
+Janna Bonikowski joined the Knight Agency in 2015 with several years of experience as both an independent editor and a freelance editor for Lyrical Press/Kensington.
+She holds a Bachelor’s degree focused on business and economics, but her passion for books made a career in publishing inevitable.